Approved States Contact Login

 How often do I need to take the visual test?

-Your EPA Method 9 certification is valid for six months.
+EPA Method 9 certification is valid for six months.
 To maintain certification, you must retake the visual test every six months.

 How long does the visual test take?